fonoster/nodejs-voiceapp/README.md

 [![publish to docker hub](https://github.com/fonoster/nodejs-service/actions/workflows/gh_docker.yml/badge.svg)](https://github.com/fonoster/nodejs-service/actions/workflows/gh_docker.yml)

-{Longer description of what the image provides.}
+{ Longer description of what the application does. }

 Please read the [documentation](link) on how Fonoster services are created and how to work with them.

 ## Available Versions

-{Keep this as-is, but replace {name} with your Docker image name.}
+{ Keep this as-is, but replace {name} with your Docker image name. }

 You can see all images available to pull from Docker Hub via the [Tags]() page.
 Docker tag names that begin with a "change type" word such as task, bug, or feature are available for testing and may be removed at any time.